AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 In future semesters, the subteam must also consider the end goal of scaling up the prototype.
 The prototype's method to remove excess dissolved gas from influent water must feasibly apply on a practical scale.
 As part of this end goal, as pertaining to a fluidized bed reactor, the subteam must evaluate the validity of the calculated fluidization flow of the sand bed, and the validity of the calculated entrainment velocity.
 In order to reliably scale up a fluidized bed reactor, these values must be reliably calculable.

 The subteam looks forward to further experimentation and iteration to analyze and improve the system, and to eventually develop a practical reactor.

+**[Sometimes when you mention other sections in your report, you link them and other times you don't.
+Either way, could you keep it consistent?]**

 # Manual